cac-t-u-s/cac-t-u-s.github.io/pages/bpc.md

 ### Points

-The BPC points are specified with two seperate lists of x and y coordinates (called respectively `x-points` and `y-points`).
+The BPC points are specified with two separate lists of x and y coordinates (called respectively `x-points` and `y-points`).

 <img src="bpc_img/bpc-box.png">